 Static testing will identify defects earlier in the development lifecycle but also reduce the number of unwelcome change requests.

-We hear a daily push within the testing world of ‘agility’, ‘deliver at pace’, ‘speed of delivery’, ‘teams must be more agile’, and of course we are all for that.
+Why Static Testing?
+We hear a daily push within the software testing world of ‘agility’, ‘deliver at pace’, ‘speed of delivery’, ‘teams must be more agile’, and of course we are all for that.
 But with this drive we must not forget those disciplines that got us here in the first place.
-Some of the key techniques and disciplines should not be lost in the ‘frenzy’ for agility, speed to market.
-One of these disciplines we continually recommend is the one area we feel can really add value to the testing process and project delivery.
+Some of the key techniques should not be lost in the ‘frenzy’ for agility, speed to market.
+One of these practices we continually recommend is the one area we feel can really add value to the testing process and project delivery.
 That is ‘Static Testing’.

 “key techniques and disciplines should not be lost in the ‘frenzy’ for agility”